 I am still leaning how to master this one.
 I’m a chronic under packer of water.
 A good example of this, is when I did the Devils Dyke hike.
 I will admit that this was not the last time I didn’t take enough.

 If you would like something a bit more robust which is leak proof and insulated, that will cost a little more.
 My favourites are the quick flip water bottle and Ice flow stainless steel water bottle from Stanley.
+When I feel like spending more money, this is what I will get

 This flask from Stanley can carry just over 1L of water.
 It’s fully leakproof, and can keep your drink cold for up to 18h, or 2.5 days if iced!